AmokSolderer/APC/README.md

 * Audio amplifier with two channels (to play music and sound effects simultaneously / can be changed to single channel stereo)
 * Hardware extensions interface (the pinout is compatible to the Sound Overlay Solenoid Board used in games like Whirlwind, but it is upgraded a bit to support all kind of self made hardware)

-To summarize the above it can be said that the APC does replace all CPU, power driver and sound related boards.
-That means you still need the power supply board and the interconnect boards used by several System 11 games.
+To summarize the above it can be said that the APC does replace all CPU, power driver and sound related boards, but you still need the power supply board and the interconnect boards used by several System 11 games.

 To see the APC in action take a look at my [Black Knight game video](https://youtu.be/N5ipyHBKzgs)